kumarsingaram3/Quality-Start-Classifier/README.md

 # Quality-Start-Likelihood

-This project was created to help predict the likelihood that an MLB pitcher will earn a Quality Start (QS) next game.
+This project was created to help predict the likelihood that an MLB pitcher will earn a Quality Start (QS) next game for the purpose of our fantasy baseball league.
 A more detailed background about the project can be found [here](https://github.com/kumarsingaram3/Quality-Start-Likelihood/blob/main/QS%20Likelihood%20Background.docx).
 And the script to run the model can be found [here](https://github.com/kumarsingaram3/Quality-Start-Classifier/blob/main/qs_classifier.ipynb).

 ## Table of Contents